PINTO0309/openvino2tensorflow/README.md

                         Replaces the value of Const for each layer_id defined in json.
 Specify the path to the json file.
                         'weight_replacement_config.json'
+  --use_experimental_new_quantizer
+                        Use MLIR\'s new quantization feature during INT8 quantization in TensorFlowLite.
   --debug
                         debug mode switch
   --debug_layer_number DEBUG_LAYER_NUMBER